What is a reference frame in General Relativity?: IRF, DRF, RRF

+When \textbf{DRFs} or \textbf{RRFs} are used, the gauge-fixing conditions of GR can be interpreted as the dynamical equations of the physical system chosen as the reference frame.
+In this view, what might be seen as gauge redundancy is reinterpreted as a consequence of neglecting the full dynamics of the reference system (which, if ignored, effectively demotes it to an \textbf{IRF}).
+As \cite{Rovelli2014} explains: \begin{quote} Gauge invariance is not just mathematical redundancy; it is an indication of the relational character of fundamental observables in physics. [...]
+Gauge is ubiquitous.
+It is not unphysical redundancy of our mathematics.
+It reveals the relational structure of our world. [...]
+The choice of a particular gauge can be realised \textit{physically} via coupling with a material reference system in general relativity. \end{quote} This perspective underscores the relational nature of GR and highlights the central role of material reference systems in the interpretation of gauge invariance.

-\item \textbf{Enhanced Understanding}: it enhances understanding on the role of material reference frames in GR, confirming their practical significance to resolve the identified issues.
-In addition, it also helps to understand the relationship between coordinates and reference frames in GR (see next Section \ref{sec4}).
+In conclusion, the proposed classification not only provides semantic clarity regarding the use of reference frames in GR but also enhances our understanding of the relationship between coordinates and reference frames, as I will further discuss in the next section.